AcademySoftwareFoundation/OpenColorIO/docs/Overview.rst

 *********************************
 At present, there is not a separate precompiled or binary-only distribution of
 |OpenColorIO| (though we hope to eventually have one).
 For now, you'll have to
 check out and build the code yourself.
+See :ref:`building-from-source`.

 Source code is available on Github at http://github.com/imageworks/OpenColorIO Download a .zip or .tar.gz of the current state of the repository.